Re:assemblages 2024

-G.A.S.
-Foundation is pleased to announce the launch of Re:assemblages, a roaming body and multi-year cultural development programme designed to platform new, critical questions focused on the preservation and creative potential of African art libraries.
+Re:assemblages is a roaming body and multi-year cultural development programme designed to platform new, critical questions focused on the preservation and creative potential of African art libraries.
 This collaborative project was developed in response to the wealth of material housed in the G.A.S.
-Library and Picton Archive and its rare constellation of African published journals, magazines, and manuscripts.
+Library and Picton Archive, and its rare constellation of African-published journals, magazines, and manuscripts.

-Over the next 18 months, Re:assemblages will play host to numerous artistic interventions, strengthening the connections between artists, publishers, and art initiatives with library collections in Africa by fostering cross-disciplinary dialogue with various organisations holding African and Afro-diasporic art and cultural heritage collections.
+Re:assemblages launched its opening chapter, Annotations, in early 2024.
+The programme aimed to counter-map pan-African festivals through close readings of conflicting records and ephemera, including state collections, artist accounts, and delegate testimonies.
+It played host to numerous artistic interventions, strengthening the connections between artists, publishers, and art initiatives with library collections in Africa by fostering cross-disciplinary dialogue with various organisations holding African and Afro-diasporic art and cultural heritage collections.

 Annotations Programme Curators